vEnhance/1802/src/preface.typ

   If you know how to open a GitHub pull request, the relevant repository is #url("https://github.com/vEnhance/1802").)
 - Thanks to OpenAI for gifting me a Plus subscription to ChatGPT.
-  Writing this text gave me an excuse to get a chance to use ChatGPT 4o and see what kind of things it did well (and what I could still do faster by hand).
+  Writing this text gave me an excuse to get a chance to use ChatGPT 4o and ChatGPT o1-preview, to see what kind of things it did well (and what I could still do faster by hand).

   - ChatGPT was really good at generating full step-by-step solutions to the routine exercises, even if there were occasional mistakes.